sapristi/timebox/Readme.md

 You can also list files stored on the configured outputs:  `timebox -c /path/to/config.yaml ls`.

 **Note***: the `rclone` output provider expects `rclone` to be already installed and configured.

+Secret values will be fetched from the (optional) `secrets_file`, as well as from environment variables.

 # Why another backup manager ?